Tuesday, 31 May 2005

 I had never thought that dogs can eat grass.
 But that was before, we had Brando and before I started taking him out on morning and evening walks.

 Eating grass to vomit reminds me of going to Dhirendra Brahmchari's ashram near Gol daak-khana in Delhi in the early seventies.
 The yoga classes started around 5 in the morning.
 I used to go there by bicycle from Rajendra Nagar.
+The yoga lessons were free.
 There we had to do the netis - all the different techniques for cleaning the body.
 The first neti to be learned was that of vomiting for cleaning the stomach.
 Everyone there drank a few glasses of tepid water and then cheerfully vomited in the round space delimited by a low wall.
-Just watching others vomiting made me feel a wave of nausea initially.
+Just watching others vomiting made me vomit initially.

 Do proper vomiting beta, Bhramchari ji's assistants extorted.
 So fingers in the throat, I used to go ga-ga-ga, till tears came out of my eyes, trying to vomit.
 However, with practice, things had got much better.
 Just standing near the vomiting place, a quick contraction of tummy muscles, brought out every thing inside my stomach in a generous bout of vomit.